Location: Bowling Green Bay National Park, North Queensland, Australia

-Distance: 40km (Day one 25km, Day two 15km)
+Distance: 40 km (Day one 25 km, Day two 15 km)

-Time required: Including minimal breaks, two days (day one, 10 hours; day two, 6 hours)
+Duration: Including minimal breaks, two days (day one, 10 hours; day two, 6 hours)

-Best time of year: May to October, avoid cyclone season, stinger season & summer.
+Best time of year: May to October, avoid cyclone season, stinger season & summer

-Environment: Coastal sand spit, beach front, mangrove wetlands.
+Environment: Coastal sand spit, beach front, mangrove wetlands

 This one's for all the beach lovers out there.
 Go remote and have your own private beach getaway.
 Visit an active lighthouse at the end of the headland, near the base of the sandspit.
 See in your own eyes all the rubbish washed up onto the shore.
 Sharks, dingoes, no drinking water and kilometre after kilometre of sand spit ensure that this walk will be more adventurous than most other beach walks.
 It's not just a boring beach walk, this hike will take your through different terrains as you navigation through dead mangrove forests and the sand spit.
 It's an interesting beach with human rubbish littered throughout.

 Over 4000 years old and still growing, this 22 kilometre long sandy cape is a place for local Quad bikers, fisherman and boaters to explore on their weekend; though not many venture too far from home.
 The northshore current has been depositing the sand over many years creating this lengthy headland ending with a long low sandspit and wetlands habitat.
-Cape Bowling Green is a truly remarkable spit which extends 22 km out into the sea.
-It is north of Ayr and is reached through the tiny community of Alva 16 km from Ayr.
-Much of the spit is less than 1 km wide.
+Cape Bowling Green is a truly remarkable spit which extends 22 kilometres out into the sea.
+It is north of Ayr and is reached through the tiny community of Alva 16 kilometres from Ayr.
+Much of the spit is less than 1 kilometre wide.

 Many ships wrecking at Cape Bowling Green necessitated the construction of a lighthouse at the cape and is home to a diverse array of coastal wetlands.
 The diversity and extent of wetlands, including the wildlife it supports, has led to large parts of the bay being listed as a Ramsar site, a wetland of international importance, under the Ramsar Convention.
 Mangroves line the western shore and cyclone-battered beach makes up the eastern side.
 In many places mangroves have been screwed out of the sand by past cyclones.
 The vast mangroves could well be home to crocodiles.

 The walk is recommended as an overnight trip and for safety reasons you should camp away from the mangroves.
-Preferably camp north of the lighthouse, 15 km from Alva.
+Preferably camp north of the lighthouse, 15 kilometres from Alva.
 The light is a modern automatic one; the original was removed.
-Some 200 m west of the light is the restored grave of a family member of a former lighthouse keeper.
+Some 200 metres west of the light is the restored grave of a family member of a former lighthouse keeper.
 The grave used to be east of the light but has been moved because of beach erosion.
 Before setting off, ensure you are totally self-sufficient, especially with water and sun screening.
 Knowledge of tide times could be useful, as walking is easier at low tide.
 Signs at the outset at Alva banning camping relate to Alva and not to the cape.

-- Take a walk without the packs for the remaining 5 km to the remote and magnificent cape tip.
+- Take a walk without the packs for the remaining 5 kilometres to the remote and magnificent cape tip.
 You feel as if you are on some mid-Pacific coral atoll.
 There is no vegetation to be seen anywhere.
 Swimming may be unwise near the tip as currents appear strong, sharks and crocodiles.
 Marine stingers may also be present during the wet season.
 During the infrequent cyclones the sea evidently washes right across the last couple of kilometres of the sand spit.
-You can opt to miss out on the last 5km and stay at base camp, set up a tarp or find a tree to get some shade and read a book.
+You can opt to miss out on the last 5 kilometres and stay at base camp, set up a tarp or find a tree to get some shade and read a book.

 On the second day you need to retrace the 15 km to Alva beach front.
 No doubt the experience of this coastal wilderness will long be remembered.